 Andrew Holmes received the BA degree in natural sciences from Cambridge University in 1987, and the PhD degree in electrical engineering from Imperial College London in 1992.
 He was a Research Associate in the Department of Electrical and Electronic Engineering, Imperial College London from 1991 to 1993, after which he took up a joint Research Fellowship in Microengineering with Imperial and the Rutherford Appleton Laboratory.
-In 1995 he was appointed to a Lectureship at Imperial College London, where he is currently Professor of Micro-Electro-Mechanical Systems (MEMS), Director of Postgraduate Studies, and Deputy Head of the Optical & Semiconductor Devices Group.
-Dr Holmes has worked on a range of topics in optical signal processing, integrated optics and MEMS, and has published around 150 journal and conference papers in these areas.
+In 1995 he was appointed to a Lectureship at Imperial College London, where he is currently Professor of Micro-Electro-Mechanical Systems (MEMS) and Head of the Optical & Semiconductor Devices Group.
+Dr Holmes has worked on a range of topics in optical signal processing, integrated optics and MEMS, and has published around 180 journal and conference papers in these areas.
 His current research interests include micro-power generation by energy harvesting, power conditioning for energy harvesters, tribology of micro-scale mechanical systems, novel micro-assembly techniques, and laser processing for MEMS and electronics manufacture.
-He is a co-founder and director of Microsaic Systems plc, an Imperial College spin-out company started in 2001 to exploit Imperial College MEMS research.
-The company, which has developed a bench-top mass spectrometer based on MEMS technology, was admitted to AIM in 2011.
+He is a co-founder of Microsaic Systems plc, an Imperial College spin-out company started in 2001 to exploit Imperial College MEMS research.
+The company, which developed a bench-top mass spectrometer based on MEMS technology, was admitted to AIM in 2011.

-Davies E, George DS, Holmes AS, 2014, Remote Photothermal Actuation for Calibration of In-Phase and Quadrature Readout in a Mechanically Amplified Fabry-Perot Accelerometer, IEEE Photonics Journal, Vol:6, ISSN:1943-0655
+Davies E, George DS, Holmes AS, 2014, Remote photothermal actuation for calibration of in-phase and quadrature readout in a mechanically amplified Fabry-Pérot accelerometer, Ieee Photonics Journal, Vol:6, ISSN:1943-0647, Pages:1-1

 Pillatsch P, Yeatman EM, Holmes AS, 2014, A piezoelectric frequency up-converting energy harvester with rotating proof mass for human body applications, Sensors and Actuators A - Physical, Vol:206, ISSN:0924-4247, Pages:178-185